 Let’s take a look at some of the top competitors of the Vine video-hosting platform.

 - TikTok: Though the TikTok platform was launched in the U.S. towards the tail end of the lifetime of the Vine platform, it also contributed to its reduced popularity.
 Within two years of its 2016 launch in the U.S., the platform had become the most downloaded app of 2018 (similar to Vine just a few years previously).
-However, unlike Vine, the platform was able to quickly adapt to changing trends and monetize its services in order to maintain both its influencer base and profitability.
+However, unlike Vine, the venue quickly adapted to changing trends and monetized its services to maintain its influencer base and profitability.

 - YouTube: Even though YouTube has also made a foray into the short-form video market with the release of its YouTube Shorts service in 2021, it first made a name for itself by offering long-form videos.
 This helped it carve out a niche for itself within the market, as well as attract users and influencers who preferred longer format video content.